tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 ```

 It is easy to define `sort` from `sortBy` (`sort = sortBy compare`).
 But
-we needed the typeclass for type safety of the `SortedList` interface.
+we needed the type class for type safety of the `SortedList` interface.
 What to do?
 We would need to use a value as a type class instance.
 Ooh!
 What may have sounded excentric when I first brought it up is now
 exactly what we need!